Hurricane Resource Page! Helpful links and supports.

 • Special treats: If your children are like mine, they are sensory eaters.
 My son has one brand of fruit snacks that he devours, and I travel nowhere without these in my emergency kit.
 Sometimes hunger can be a trigger for our children, too, and this is an easy way to avoid hunger while providing comfort.

-Halloween doesn’t have to be a stressful time.
+Autism and Halloween doesn’t have to be a stressful mix.
 Just like many events or occasions in our lives, with the right preparation and by taking a few extra steps, we can all enjoy this special time of year.

 More resources for a happy Halloween